-For a parent, both symmetric and asymmetric, the reference code requires the seedValue to be between half the size and the size of the digest produced by the nameAlg of the object.
+For an asymmetric parent, the reference code requires the seedValue to be between half the size and the size of the digest produced by the nameAlg of the object.
 The seedValue is used in the creation of the protection values that involves a KDF using an HMAC.
 For this, a value of half the digest size of the nameAlg is considered to be sufficient.